hyriver/pygeohydro/README.rst

         outformat="esrigeojson",
         crs="epsg:4269",
     )
-    r = wfs.getfeature_bybox(la_wshed.geometry.bounds, box_crs="epsg:4326")
+    r = wfs.getfeature_bybox(basin_geom.bounds, box_crs="epsg:4326")
     flood = utils.json_togeodf(r.json(), "epsg:4269", "epsg:4326")

 Contributing
 ------------

-Hydrodata offers some limited statistical analysis.
-It could be more useful to the watershed modeling community to integrate more data exploratory capabilities to the package.
+Hydrodata offers some limited analysis tools.
+It could be more useful for the watershed modeling community to integrate more data exploratory and analysis capabilities to the package.
 Additionally, adding support for more databases such as water quality, phenology, and water level, are very welcome.
 If you are interested please get in touch.
 You can find information about contributing to hydrodata at our `Contributing page <https://hydrodata.readthedocs.io/en/latest/contributing.html>`__.

 Credits